monerium/js-monorepo-playground/packages/sdk/README.md

 ## Usage Examples

 We recommend starting in the [Developer Portal](https://monerium.dev/docs/welcome).
-There you will learn more about `client_id`'s and ways of authenticating.
+There, you will learn more about `client_id`'s and ways of authenticating.

 #### Initialize and authenticate using Client Credentials